bluegreen-labs/weaHTR_model/README.md

 # OCR Climate

+## Introduction

 This is the start of Optical Character Recognition for historical climate data.
 Basically, handwritten text recognition within the very specific context of tabulated data.

-Given the context of this problem, snippets of tables with numbers, it can be approached solving a captcha.
+Given the context of this problem, snippets of tables with numbers, it can be approached solving a [captcha](https://en.wikipedia.org/wiki/CAPTCHA).
 With the table cell boundary lines this comparison is more than fitting.

-Generally solving captcha problems can be done using an RCNN + CTC loss setup.
+Generally, solving captcha problems can be done using an RCNN + CTC loss setup.
 The Keras introduction into the [captcha problem](https://keras.io/examples/vision/captcha_ocr/) provides the baseline, to be expanded to [handwritten text](https://keras.io/examples/vision/handwriting_recognition/) in another demo.
-In this quick test I use the vanilla handwritten text recognition code, adapted to the COBECORE climate data formatting (separate labels and images) to learn to recognize the value of climate variables.
+In this quick test I use the vanilla Keras handwritten text recognition code, adapted to the COBECORE climate data formatting (separate labels and images, some cropping) to learn to recognize the value of climate variables.

 A simple test on a subset of the data ~10K images in total (instead of the total dataset of ~350K) shows reasonable performance (see image below).
 Given these results the exercise should be expanded to the full dataset, including many more writing styles to increase model robustness.

 ![](https://github.com/khufkens/OCR_climate/blob/main/manuscript/test_results.png)

+## Next steps

+- formalize the code (potentially Keras in R for consistency)
+- formalize accuracy metrics (evaluation)
+- expand training data and matching testing
+- generate true out of sample data (extracted from novel tables)
+- consider image augmentation and contrast boosting options to increase accuracy
+- ...

 ## Setup